Omar-p/learning-notes/aws/aws.md

 - BGP operates over tcp/179 - it's reliable and connection oriented.
 - it's not automatically configured. u need to configure peering between two AS manually.
   - when the peering is established, the two AS exchange routing information. (about network topology)
-- BGP is a path-vector protocol it exchanges the best path to a destination between peers ... the path is called the ASPATH.
+- BGP is a path-vector protocol it exchanges the best path to a destination between peers ... the path is called the `ASPATH`.
   - it doesn't exchange every possible path to a destination. only the best path.
   - it doesn't take into account the link speed or condition. it only takes into account the number of hops.
 - in complex hybrid infrastructure